anupam-kumar-krishnan/React/README.md

 ```diff
 - A JavaScript library for building user interfaces✨
 ```
-# Commands to create a React App ✍
+# Commands to create a React App✍
 ```diff
 - Before writing the commands make sure you have npm and react installed on your system
 ```